kdlong/SelectorTools/Readme.md

 ## Running Statistical Analysis with Higgs combine

 The repository includes scripts that are designed to produce "data cards" that are inputs to the [HiggsCombine](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit) or [Combinetf](https://github.com/bendavid/HiggsAnalysis-CombinedLimit/tree/tensorflowfit) programs.

+Scripts are built for dedicated analyses, that make use of a [common helper class](Utilities/python/CombineCards.py).
+Specific examples are [setupWGenCombine.py][Utilties/scripts/setupWGenCombine.py) and [setupZGenCombine.py][Utilties/scripts/setupZGenCombine.py)

+### Example card production for WGen analysis

+### Combineft setup and running the fit

+### Impact plots

 ## Plotting

 A plotting repository that uses ROOT and expects the file format output by the selectors is [here](https://github.com/kdlong/WZConfigPlotting).
 It is kind of a disaster and I mostly recommend not using it.
 I've started some scripts using uproot and matplotlib that someone interested could expand instead.